joshuaepstein/JoshuaEpstein/README.md

 - 🌱 I’m currently learning to code more Java, PHP and Databases
 - 🤔 I’m looking for help with Textures on my custom minecraft mod
 - 💬 Ask me about anything....
-- 📫 How to reach me: Email: josh@joshuaepstein.co.uk
+- 📫 How to reach me: Email: joshuaepstein@outlook.com
 - 😄 Pronouns: he/him